Skip to main content

 Stories like Wehrle’s illustrate both the destructive power of tornadoes and the importance of seeking shelter quickly during severe weather warnings.

-Entire Neighborhoods Impacted
+Entire Neighbourhoods Impacted

 In Lake Village, Indiana, emergency officials reported that the town had taken a direct hit from one of the tornadoes.